 Rabbet cm 1

 Baroque oval frame decorations

-“Patina” is an Italian word that refers to how dark is the frame.
+“Patina” is an Italian word that refers to how dark and distressed is the frame.
 Apart from dark gold, the age of frames is determined by few cracks and tiny broken parts.
-For this reason, our gilder uses some kinds of stones to hit the frame.
-Also, the woodworms are fake as well, and you will be able to notice them by analyzing the pictures above.
+For this reason, our gilder uses different tools to distress the gilded surface.
+Even the wormholes are fake.
+In fact, you can notice them by analyzing the pictures above.